 The Benefits of Regular Maintenance for Air Conditioning

-We take our air conditioning and heating systems for granted, particularly since newer systems are both reliable and energy efficient.
+Many homeowners take their air conditioning and heating systems for granted, particularly since newer HVAC systems are both reliable and energy efficient.
 That reliability can be affected if routine regular maintenance is not performed.
-Small problems can become big expensive ones.
-Let’s look at why regular maintenance is recommended for heating, ventilating, and air conditioning (HVAC) systems.
+Small problems can become big, expensive ones.
+Let’s look at why regular maintenance is recommended for heating, ventilation, and air conditioning (HVAC) systems.

-The evaporator, either located inside the home in many cases, or outside on a package unit, also needs inspection and cleaning.
-The contractor will clean the condenser, often using an anti-microbial cleaner to remove bacterial and other contaminants from the evaporator surface.
-A clean evaporator can reduce the amount of dust, pollen, and other allergens that can affect your family indoors.
-They will check the evaporator drain to make sure it is clear, because this is where water goes that is removed from the home.
+The evaporator, either located inside the home in many cases or outside on a package unit, also needs inspection and cleaning.
+The contractor will clean the condenser using an anti-microbial cleaner to remove bacterial and other contaminants from the evaporator’s surface.
+A clean evaporator can reduce the amount of dust, pollen, and other allergens that affect your family indoors.
+They will check the evaporator drain to make sure it is clear, because this is where the water goes that is removed from the home.
 If the drain clogs, it can leak into your home or cause damage.

 The contractor can also check the electrical load from the air conditioner while it is running.
 Excess power above recommended limits can signal operating problems that need further investigation.

-Warranties and Life Expectancy: Many HVAC manufacturers require a homeowner to have professional maintenance performed on their units in order to maintain warranty coverage.
-It makes sense, since a non-maintained system may fail sooner, costing the manufacturer expenses in warranty claims.
+Many HVAC manufacturers require a homeowner to have professional maintenance performed on their units in order to maintain warranty coverage.
+It makes sense, since an unmaintained system may fail sooner, costing the manufacturer expenses in warranty claims.
 When you purchase a new HVAC system, make sure you understand what regular maintenance will be required to maintain the equipment warranty.

 Properly maintained equipment will also last longer.
 A clean and regularly serviced HVAC system will operate more quietly, use less electricity, and have a longer service life beyond a system that is ignored.
-With the cost of equipment today, it is very cost-effective to pay for routine maintenance.
+With the cost of equipment today, it is highly cost-effective to invest in routine maintenance.